Allam power cycle

 The Allam Cycle or Allam-Fetvedt Cycle is a process for converting carbonaceous fuels into thermal energy, while capturing the generated carbon dioxide and water.

-This zero emissions cycle was validated at a 50 MWth natural gas fed test facility in La Porte, Texas in May 2018.
-This industrial plant is owned and operated by NET Power LLC, a privately held technology licensing company.
-NET Power is owned by Constellation Energy Corporation, Occidental Petroleum Corporation (Oxy) Low Carbon Ventures, Baker Hughes Company and 8 Rivers Capital, the company holding the patents for the technology.
-The key inventors behind the process are English engineer Rodney John Allam, American engineer Jeremy Eron Fetvedt, American scientist Dr. Miles R Palmer, and American businessperson and innovator G. William Brown, Jr. The Allam-Fetvedt Cycle was recognized by MIT Technology Review on the 2018 list of 10 Breakthrough Technologies.
+The inventors are English engineer Rodney John Allam, American engineer Jeremy Eron Fetvedt, American scientist Dr. Miles R Palmer, and American businessman and innovator G. William Brown, Jr. The Allam-Fetvedt Cycle was recognized by MIT Technology Review on the 2018 list of 10 Breakthrough Technologies.

+This cycle was validated at a 50 MWth natural gas fed test facility in La Porte, Texas in May 2018.

 Description

-The Allam-Fetvedt Cycle that operates as a recuperated, high-pressure, Brayton cycle employing a transcritical CO_{2} working fluid with an oxy-fuel combustion regime.
+The Allam-Fetvedt Cycle is a recuperated, high-pressure, Brayton cycle employing a transcritical CO_{2} working fluid with an oxy-fuel combustion regime.
 This cycle begins by burning a gaseous fuel with oxygen and a hot, high-pressure, recycled supercritical CO_{2} working fluid in a combustor.
 The recycled CO_{2} stream serves the dual purpose of lowering the combustion flame temperature to a manageable level and diluting the combustion products such that the cycle working fluid is predominantly CO_{2}.
-The pressure in the combustor can be as high as approximately 30 MPa and the combustion feedstock consists of approximately 95% recycled CO_{2} by mass.
-The combustor provides a high-pressure exhaust that can be supplied to a turbine expander operating at a pressure ratio between 6 and 12.
-The expander discharge leaves as a subcritical CO_{2} mixture predominantly comingled with combustion derived water.
-This fluid enters an economizer heat exchanger, which cools the expander discharge down to below 65 °C against the stream of CO_{2} that is being recycled to the combustor.
+The pressure in the combustor can be as high as approximately 30 MPa.
+The combustion feedstock consists of approximately 95% recycled CO_{2} by mass.

+The combustor provides high-pressure exhaust that can be supplied to a turbine expander operating at a pressure ratio between 6 and 12.
+The expander discharge leaves as a subcritical CO_{2} mixture predominantly commingled with combustion derived water.
+This fluid enters an economizer heat exchanger, which cools the expander discharge to below 65 °C against the stream of CO_{2} that is recycled to the combustor.
 Upon exiting the economizer heat exchanger, the expander exhaust is further cooled to near ambient temperature by a central cooling system, enabling liquid water to be removed from the working fluid and recycled for beneficial use.

 The remaining working fluid of nearly pure CO_{2} then enters a compression and pumping stage.
 The compression system consists of a conventional inter-cooled centrifugal compressor with an inlet pressure below the CO_{2} critical pressure.
 The CO_{2} working fluid is compressed and then cooled to near ambient temperature in the compressor after-cooler.
 At this point, the combination of compressing and cooling the working fluid permits it to achieve a density in excess of 500 kg/m3.
 In this condition, the CO_{2} stream can be pumped to the high combustion pressure required using a multi-stage centrifugal pump.
 Finally, the high-pressure working fluid is sent back through the economizer heat exchanger to be reheated and returned to the combustor.